psychemedia/island-storynotes/odo.md

 by Giles , J. A.
 https://archive.org/details/in.ernet.dli.2015.53640/page/n351/mode/2up?view=theater&q=Iwds
 p
 ....
-William’s brothers, by this match, were Robert, a man of heavy, sluggish disposition, whom he made earl of Moreton; and Odo, whom, while he was earl, he made bishop of Bayeux ; and when king, created him earl of Kent.
+William's brothers, by this match, were Robert, a man of heavy, sluggish disposition, whom he made earl of Moreton; and Odo, whom, while he was earl, he made bishop of Bayeux ; and when king, created him earl of Kent.
 Being of quicker talents than the other, he was governor of all England, under the king, after the death of William Fitz-Osbeme.
 He had wonderful skill in accumulating treasure; possessed extreme craft in dissembling: so that, though absent, yet, stuffing the scrips of the pilgrims with letters and money, he bad nearly purchased the Roman papacy from the citizens.
 But when, through the rumour of his intended journey, soldiers eagerly flocked to him from all parts of the kingdom, the king, taking offence, threw him into confinement ; saying, that he did not seize the bishop of Bayeux, but the earl of Kent.
-His partisans being intimi- dated by threats, discovered such quantities of gold, that the heap of precious metal would surpass the belief of the present age ; and, at last, many sackfuls of wrought gold were also taken out of the rivers, which he had secretly buried in certain places.
-When released, at the death of his brother, he joined Robert’s party, as he was averse to his nephew William : but then too matters turning out unfavourably, he was banished England, and went over to his nephew and his bishopric in Normandy.
+His partisans being intimidated by threats, discovered such quantities of gold, that the heap of precious metal would surpass the belief of the present age ; and, at last, many sackfuls of wrought gold were also taken out of the rivers, which he had secretly buried in certain places.
+When released, at the death of his brother, he joined Robert's party, as he was averse to his nephew William : but then too matters turning out unfavourably, he was banished England, and went over to his nephew and his bishopric in Normandy.
 Afterwards, proceeding with him on his enterprize to Jerusalem, he died at Antioch while it was besieged by the Christians.

 p327-8
 Of William the Second. [a.d.
 1087 — 1100.]
 William then, the eon of William, was born in Normandy many years before his father came to England ; and being educated with extreme care by his parentSi as he had naturally an ambitious mind, he at length reached the summit of dignity.
-He would no doubt have been a prince incomparable in our time, had not his father’s greatness eclipsed him ; and had not the fates cut short his years too early for his maturer age to correct errors, contracted by the licen- tiousness of power, and the impetuosity of youth.
+He would no doubt have been a prince incomparable in our time, had not his father's greatness eclipsed him ; and had not the fates cut short his years too early for his maturer age to correct errors, contracted by the licen- tiousness of power, and the impetuosity of youth.
 When childhood was passed, he spent the period of youth in military occupations ; in riding, throwing the dart, contending with his elders in obedience, with those of his own age in action : and he esteemed it injurious to his reputation, if he was not the foremost to take arms in military commotions ; unless he was the first to challenge the adversary, or when challenged, to overcome him.
 To his father he was ever dutiful ; always exerting himself in his sight in battle, ever at his side in peace.
 His hopes gradually expanding, he already aspired after the succession, especially on the rejection of his elder brother, while the tender age of the younger gave him no uneasiness.
 Thus, adopted os his successor by his father during his last illness, he set out to take possession of the kingdom ere the king had breathed his last : where being gladly received by the people, and obtaining the keys of the treasury, he by these means subjected all England to his will.
 Archbishop Lanfranc, the grand mover of every thing, had educated him, and made him a knight,`[ At this period the custom of receiving  a knighthood from the hands of bishops or abbots yet obtained.
 There is a law of Henry I., prohibiting abbots from making knights.
 Hardy.]` and now he favoured his pretensions to the throne ; by his authority and assistance William was crowned on the day of the saints Cosmos and Damian, `[The 27th of September.]` and passed the remainder of the winter quietly and with general favour.

 At the expiration of this period, in the beginning of spring, his first contention was with his uncle, Odo, bishop of Bayeux.
 For when Odo, on his release from confinement, as I have related, had firmly established his nephew, Robert, in the duchy of Normandy, he came to England, and received from the king the earldom of Kent.
-But when he saw every thing in the kingdom managed, not at his own pleasure, as formerly, for the administration of public affairs was now committed to William, bishop of Durham, he was moved with envy, and having revolted from the king, he tainted many others by insinuating, that the kingdom belonged to Robert, who was of gentler disposition, and whose youthful follies had been corrected by many adversities ; that William, delicately brought up, and overbearing from that ferocity of mind which was manifest in his countenance, would dare every thing, in defiance of right and equity : that it must soon come to pass, that they would lose the honours they had already obtained with so much difficulty ; that nothing was gained by the father’s death, if those whom he had cast into prison, were to be killed by the son.
+But when he saw every thing in the kingdom managed, not at his own pleasure, as formerly, for the administration of public affairs was now committed to William, bishop of Durham, he was moved with envy, and having revolted from the king, he tainted many others by insinuating, that the kingdom belonged to Robert, who was of gentler disposition, and whose youthful follies had been corrected by many adversities ; that William, delicately brought up, and overbearing from that ferocity of mind which was manifest in his countenance, would dare every thing, in defiance of right and equity : that it must soon come to pass, that they would lose the honours they had already obtained with so much difficulty ; that nothing was gained by the father's death, if those whom he had cast into prison, were to be killed by the son.
 To this effect he used, at first, secretly to mutter, together with Roger Mont- gomery, Gosfrith, bishop of Coutances, with his nephew Robert earl of Northumberland, and others ; afterwards they were more open in their clamours, repeating and disseminating them by letters and by emissaries.
 Moreover, even William, bishop of Durham, the confidential minister of the king, had join^ in their treachery.
 This was matter of great concern to William, it is said ; because, together with the breach of friendship, he was disappointed of the resources of the distant provinces.
-Odo now carried off booty of every kind to Rochester, plundering the king’s revenues in Kent, and especially the lands of the archbishop ; breathing eternal hatred against him, because, he said, it was by his advice that his brother had cast him into chains.
-Nor was this assertion false : for when William the elder formerly complained to Lanfranc, that he was deserted by his brother : " Seize, and cast him into chains,” Said he. “ What !’ re- plied the king, “he is a clergyman !"
-Then the archbishop with playful archness, as Persius says, balancing the objecttion with nice antithesis,’’ `[Persius Sat i.
+Odo now carried off booty of every kind to Rochester, plundering the king's revenues in Kent, and especially the lands of the archbishop ; breathing eternal hatred against him, because, he said, it was by his advice that his brother had cast him into chains.
+Nor was this assertion false : for when William the elder formerly complained to Lanfranc, that he was deserted by his brother : " Seize, and cast him into chains,” Said he. “ What !' re- plied the king, “he is a clergyman !"
+Then the archbishop with playful archness, as Persius says, balancing the objection with nice antithesis,'' `[Persius Sat i.
 85?]` rejoined, “you will not seize the bishop of Bayeux, but confine the earl of Kent”

 The ecclesiastical history of England and Normandy